tredontho/purescript-book/text/chapter11.md

 In particular, our `Parser` monad is an instance of `MonadPlus`.

 When we covered array comprehensions earlier in the book, we introduced the `guard` function, which could be used to filter out unwanted results.
-In fact, the `guard` function is more general, and can be used for any monad which is an instance of `MonadPlus`:
+In fact, the `guard` function is more general and can be used for any monad, which is an instance of `MonadPlus`:

 ```haskell
 guard :: forall m.
 Alternative m => Boolean -> m Unit